drug-design/course/docs/chapters/ligand-based-approaches.md

 #### CGP52411 is Not a Mimic of Staurosporine

-CGP52411 is not a mimic of staurosporine.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/cgp52411-is-not-mimic-staurosporine-db83c156'><i class='fa fa-play' aria-hidden='true'></i></button>CGP52411 is not a mimic of staurosporine.
 The latter has a flat molecular geometry due to its polycyclic structure.
 CGP52411 is not flat and the two anilino moieties are not stable as they are in staurosporine.
 They must rotate until the van der Waals repulsions between the anilino and the phtalimido moieties have been relieved.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer